SCRIPT FEEDBACK & CAREER COACHING SERVICES

 I wrote about the Jakiel family being the “Barrymores of Buffalo.”

-From the Theater A workshop that I have now been a part of every year until it disbanded in I think 2015, Theater A produces SEEDS and it wins the Emanuel Fried Award for Best New Play.
+From the THEATER A workshop that I have now been a part of every year until it disbanded in I think 2015, THEATER A produces SEEDS, and it wins the Emanuel Fried Award for Best New Play.
 But, despite a four-star review, it does not gross as well as THE COUPLE NEXT DOOR (sex sells!).

 Produce another Infringement evening of tens with other playwrights and THEATER E asks to produce one of them in its annual short festival.